 To prevent any problems with your pouching system, you can wear an ostomy belt to keep the pouch securely in place.

 In contact sports such as football, there are protective ostomy guards that can help prevent injury to your stoma.
-Ask your ostomy nurse supplier about these items.
+Ask your ostomy nurse about these items.

 This website includes general guidelines.
 Always follow the instructions by your healthcare provider.